 What was the secret sauce that fueled one of the greatest and most prolific artists of the 20th century?

 “Interest is the most important thing in life:” said, O’Keeffe.
 “Happiness is temporary, but interest is continuous.”

 By interest, I believe O’Keeffe was referring to the passionate curiosity a certain subject ignites in you personally.

-Romantic relationships and the pursuit of more money were not what made O’Keeffe throw back her sheets every morning as dawn spilled out over Ghost Ranch.
+After years of research on O’Keeffe for my dissertation, I have come to believe romantic relationships and the pursuit of more money were not what made her throw back her sheets every morning as dawn spilled out over Ghost Ranch.

 Here are four things I believe O’Keeffe did jump out of bed to investigate and experiment with, throughout her 99 years:

 Form, especially certain ovoid forms enthralled O’Keeffe.
 Like the form smooth, round, black river rocks can take.
 She collected many.

 Click on the link here to discover a great photo of O’Keeffe with her favorite stone.

 She went wild for the oval-shaped holes in the bleached pelvic bones of cattle she found on her long desert walks.